aniruddha53/Electronic-Clutch-for-Single-Phase-Induction-Motor/README.md

 1. High accuracy as compared to previous mechanical systems.
 2. We can adjust the changeover speed of winding according to the load condition.
-3. We can avoid chances of burning of motor.
+3. We can reduce chances of burning of motor.